Lab logo

 Rahul Krishnamurthy presented a session titled Expiratory Muscle Strength Training for Speech and Swallowing Rehabilitation at the 2023 Nebraska Speech-Language-Hearing Association Convention.
 The lab team also presented at the American Speech-Language-Hearing Association (ASHA) Convention in Boston in November 2023.

-Ross Westemeyer successfully defended his dissertation titled Neuroplastic and Behavioral Effects of Skill- and Strength-Based Swallowing Rehabilitation on Monday April 17th.
+Ross Westemeyer successfully defended his dissertation titled Neuroplastic and Behavioral Effects of Skill- and Strength-Based Swallowing Rehabilitation in April 2023.
 Congratulations, Dr. Westemeyer!

 Rahul Krishnamurthy is also the presenting author of Benchmarks and Reliability Testing of Commercially-Available Expiratory Muscle Strength Training (EMST) Devices, presented at the 2023 Dysphagia Research Society Annual Meeting.